ichabodcole/ichabodcole.github.com/app/_posts/2013-03-03-tpol-right-attitude.md

 ---
 layout: post
-title: The Practice of Learning - The Right Attitude
+title: The Practice of Learning
+subtitle: The Right Attitude
 tags: learning
 ---
 ### {{ page.title }}